Australian Age of Dinosaurs: Collections Room

-The Collections Room inside the Reception Centre is a climate controlled room that houses the Museum's holotype and paratype fossil specimens.
-The specimens are displayed in a semi-circle around a public stage where visitors can view the fossils as part of daily guided tours run by the Museum.
-The holotype fossil bones of Australia's most complete sauropod dinosaurs Diamantinasaurus matildae ("Matilda") and Savannasaurus elliottorum ("Wade") as well as the most complete theropod dinosaur Australovenator wintonensis ("Banjo") and most complete pterosaur "Ferrodraco lentoni" ("Butch") are on display.
-The Collection Room is fitted with audio visual equipment which complements the guided tours by showing animation footage of western Queensland's dinosaurs.
-This footage consists of excerpts from the documentary Monsters in the Outback which was produced for the Museum by Bearcage Studios in 2013 through funding provided to AAOD by BHP Billiton.
+The Collections Room inside the Reception Center is a climate-controlled room that houses the museum's holotype and paratype fossil specimens.
+The specimens are displayed in a semi-circle around a public stage where visitors can view the fossils as part of daily guided tours run by the museum.
+The holotype fossil bones of Australia's most complete sauropod dinosaurs, Diamantinasaurus matildae ("Matilda") and Savannasaurus elliottorum ("Wade"), as well as the most complete theropod dinosaur, Australovenator wintonensis ("Banjo"), and the most complete pterosaur, "Ferrodraco lentoni" ("Butch"), are on display.
+The Collection Room is fitted with audiovisual equipment that complements the guided tours by showing animation footage of western Queensland's dinosaurs.
+This footage consists of excerpts from the documentary Monsters in the Outback, which was produced for the museum by Bearcage Studios in 2013 through funding provided to AAOD by BHP.

 Dinosaur Canyon Outpost and Outdoor Galleries

-Dinosaur Canyon Outpost and Outdoor Galleries was finished in April 2017 through a combination of government funds, private sponsorship and the Museum's contributions from operating funds.
+Dinosaur Canyon Outpost and Outdoor Galleries were finished in April 2017 through a combination of government funds, private sponsorship and the museum's contributions from operating funds.
 The new attraction consists of an Outpost perched on the cliff overlooking Dinosaur Canyon and includes 300 metres of elevated concrete pathway throughout the gorge below.
-Five outdoor galleries are positioned along the pathway, which resembles a treetop walk as it winds throughout massive boulders and thick vegetation below the rim of a gorge.
-The Dinosaur Canyon exhibits recreate life as it would have appeared during the Cretaceous Period including: Dinosaur Stampede, Pterodactylus Family, Kunbarrasaurus ieversi, Death in the Billabong and Valley of the Cycads.
+Five outdoor galleries are positioned along the pathway, which resembles a treetop walk as it winds through massive boulders and thick vegetation below the rim of a gorge.
+The Dinosaur Canyon exhibits recreate life as it would have appeared during the Cretaceous Period, including Dinosaur Stampede, Pterodactylus Family, Kunbarrasaurus ieversi, Death in the Billabong and Valley of the Cycads.